andrewsergheev/Hall-Booking-System/README.md

 # Village Hall Booking System
 Welcome to Village Hall Booking System.
 This is a project that been developed for Honours Stage Project in the final year.
 ## Requirements
 This project is intended to develop online software which will allow the people who run small institutions such as village halls to manage bookings and events.
-It will be open source and web-based.

 The project consists of two sections such as a website for the clients' purpose and a web application for office use.
 The website has two pages the landing page and the booking page.
 The landing page is